 - No kitchen facility with electricity to provide hot/cold food or drinks offering

 - Insufficient space for two teams, their kit plus officials to shelter in inclement weather such as rain, wind and direct sunlight - some teams bring their own gazebo or shelter in their cars...

-- Lack of local car parking facilties for the Lakeside Cricket pitch
+- Lack of local car parking facilties for the Lakeside and Roadside Cricket pitch

 - No social space for teas, spectators or opportunity to socialise before, during or after games